babashka/fs/API.md

 ```
 Function.

-Creates an empty file using [Files/createTempFile](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/file/Files.html#createTempFile(java.nio.file.Path,java.lang.String,java.lang.String,java.nio.file.attribute.FileAttribute...)).
+Returns path to empty file created via [Files/createTempFile](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/file/Files.html#createTempFile(java.nio.file.Path,java.lang.String,java.lang.String,java.nio.file.attribute.FileAttribute...)).

 This function does not set up any automatic deletion of the files it
 creates.
 Create the file in a [`with-temp-dir`](#babashka.fs/with-temp-dir) for that functionality.

 Options:
-* `:dir`: Directory in which to create the new file.
+* `:dir` - directory in which to create the new file.
 Defaults to default
 system temp dir (e.g. `/tmp`); see [`temp-dir`](#babashka.fs/temp-dir).
 Must already exist.
-* `:prefix`: Provided as a hint to the process that generates the name of the
+* `:prefix` - provided as a hint to the process that generates the name of the
 new file.
 In most cases, this will be the beginning of the new file name.
 Defaults to a random (v4) UUID.
-* `:suffix`: Provided as a hint to the process that generates the name of the
+* `:suffix` - provided as a hint to the process that generates the name of the
 new file.
 In most cases, this will be the end of the new file name.
 Defaults to a random (v4) UUID.
-* `:posix-file-permissions`: The new file will be created with these
-permissions, given as a String as described in [`str->posix`](#babashka.fs/str->posix).
-If not
+* `:posix-file-permissions` - string format unix-like system permissions for new file, as described in [`str->posix`](#babashka.fs/str->posix).
-specified, uses the file system default permissions for new files.
+If not specified, uses the file system default permissions for new files.
 Affected by [umask](/README.md#umask).
-* :warning: `:path` **[DEPRECATED]** Previous name for `:dir`, kept
+* :warning: `:path` - **[DEPRECATED]** Previous name for `:dir`, kept
 for backwards compatibility.
 If both `:path` and `:dir` are given (don't do
 that!), `:dir` is used.